 Since we travel incredibly light, that left us with literally the clothes on our backs along with what little we had in our carry-on bags.

 This lack of possessions pushed us into a decision about our living situation that we had been contemplating ever since St. Croix.
-We bought a boat.
-But unlike the boats we had back in Nashville, and the US Virgin Islands, this was set up to live aboard.

 So that’s what we did, moved on to it and made it our new home.

 At the same time we had decided to slow down our travel schedule, partly because it was becoming a bit too hectic, but mostly so we could spend the necessary time involved with getting a forty-five year old boat back up to ship shape.